Sanikaa2306/Portfolio-Website-with-Advanced-Animations/README.md

 Professional Skills: Circular progress indicators for Creativity, Communication, Problem Solving, Teamwork 4️⃣ Contact Section
 Contact Details: Address, Email, and Phone
-Interactive Contact Form: Users can submit their messages 📌 How to Contribute
-Fork this repository
-Create a new branch (git checkout -b feature-branch) Make your changes and commit (git commit -m "Added new feature") Push to GitHub (git push origin feature-branch)
-Create a Pull Request
-📌 Live Demo
-If hosted on GitHub Pages, add:

 less
 Copy